gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## The Tokyo photographs dataset

-The rise of new forms of data such as geotagged photos uploaded to online services is creating new ways for researchers to study and understand cities.
+The rise of new forms of data such as geo-tagged photos uploaded to online services is creating new ways for researchers to study and understand cities.
 Where do people take pictures?
 When are those pictures taken?
 Why certain places attract many more photographers than others?
-All these questions and more become more than just rethorical ones when we consider, for example,  online photo hosting services as volunteered geographic information (VGI, {cite}`Goodchild2007citizens`).
-In this chapter we will explore metadata from a sample of georeferenced images uploaded to [Flickr](https://www.flickr.com/) and extracted thanks to the [100m Flickr dataset](https://webscope.sandbox.yahoo.com/catalog.php?datatype=i&did=67).
+All these questions and more become more than just rhetorical ones when we consider, for example,  online photo hosting services as volunteered geographic information (VGI, {cite}`Goodchild2007citizens`).
+In this chapter we will explore metadata from a sample of geo-referenced images uploaded to [Flickr](https://www.flickr.com/) and extracted thanks to the [100m Flickr dataset](https://webscope.sandbox.yahoo.com/catalog.php?datatype=i&did=67).
 In doing so, we will introduce a few approaches that help us better understand the distribution and characteristics of a point pattern.

-To get started, let's load the flickr data first:
+To get started, let's load the Flickr data first:

 ```python
 db = pandas.read_csv('../data/tokyo/tokyo_clean.csv')
 ```

-The table contains the following information about the sample of 10,000 photographs: the ID of the user who took the photo; the location expressed as latitude and longitude columns; a transformed version of those coordinates expressed in Pseudo Mercator; the timestamp when the photo was taken; and the url where the picture they refer to is stored online:
+The table contains the following information about the sample of 10,000 photographs: the ID of the user who took the photo; the location expressed as latitude and longitude columns; a transformed version of those coordinates expressed in Pseudo Mercator; the timestamp when the photo was taken; and the URL where the picture they refer to is stored online:

 ```python
 db.info()